-Mumbai has two UNESCO World Heritage sites: the Chhatrapati Shivaji Terminus and the Elephanta Caves, a pleasant ferry ride departing from the Gate of India.
-These Mumbai sightseeing spots are not to be missed.
+Mumbai has two UNESCO World Heritage sites: the Chhatrapati Shivaji Terminus and the Elephanta Caves, which is a pleasant ferry ride departing from the Gate of India.

 When the Portuguese took hold of the region in 1534, the temples were desecrated and vandalised by their passing armies.

 Abandoned for centuries and left to decay, the caves were restored in 1970.

 Ease your way into the chaos by hopping on a boat.
 The one-hour trip across Mumbai Harbour is a relaxing way to start the day but take note that Elephanta Island is closed on Mondays.

 On the island, a long flight of steps leads to a stash of UNESCO World Heritage treasures displayed in a series of hill-top caves.